WannesMalfait/Blender-shaders/src/mnode/sockets.md

 - Values are indicated with greyish sockets
 - Colors are indicated with yellowish sockets
 - Vectors are indicated with blue/purplish sockets
-- Shaders used to be indicated with green sockets and are now indicated with red sockets.
+- Shaders are indicated with greenish sockets

 You can see the different types of sockets here: